-General Shareholders Meeting
+Annual General Shareholders Meeting

-The Company held its annual general shareholders meeting on December 30, 2010, in Yakum, Israel.
-The Company's shareholders voted to elect all of the directors who were recommended for election, including two statutory external directors.
-The Company's shareholders also approved the appointment of the Company's independent auditors.
-At an extraordinary general shareholders meeting held on May 12, 2011 in Yakum, Israel, the Company's shareholders approved indemnification of directors, elected James Kedrowski as an additional director to the Board and approved and ratified the remuneration of the directors who are not statutory external directors.
+The Company held its annual general shareholders meeting on December 31, 2009, in Haifa, Israel.
+The Company's shareholders voted to elect all of the directors who were recommended for election with the exception of the two statutory external directors.
+The Company's shareholders also approved the ratification of indemnification for Non-Executive Directors and the appointment of the Company's independent auditors.

-Late Filing of our Annual Reports on Form 20-F for Years-Ended 2005, 2006, 2007, 2008 and 2009
+Late Filing of our Annual Reports on Form 20-F for Years-Ending 2005, 2006, 2007 and 2008

-We did not timely file our Annual Report on Form 20-F for fiscal years ended 2005, 2006, 2007, 2008 and 2009.
-As a result, the Company experienced a number of significant negative consequences.
+We did not timely file our 2005 Form 20-F, this 2006 Annual Report, our 2007 Annual Report and our 2008 Annual Report.
+As a result of the late filing of our 2005 Form 20-F and this 2006 Annual Report, as well as the continued failure to file the 2007 and 2008 Annual Reports, the Company experienced a number of significant negative consequences.
 See "NASDAQ Stock Market Delisting," and "Compliance with Covenants in Debt and Loan Agreements," in this "Recent Developments" section.

-In addition, we are not able to access public capital markets due to our non-compliance with SEC reporting requirements.
+In addition, we are not able to access public capital markets due to our non-compliance with SEC reporting requirements for the years 2005 to 2008.

-The Company received a letter from the SEC in May 2009 noting that the Company is not in compliance with its SEC reporting requirements, and advising that, until the Company complies with such reporting requirements, an administrative proceeding could be brought to revoke the Company's registration under the Exchange Act and that the Company's stock also could be subject to a trading suspension by the SEC pursuant to the Exchange Act.
-The Company communicated with the SEC, explaining the reasons for the delay in filing its annual reports as well as its significant and continuing efforts to return to compliance with its financial reporting obligations as soon as possible.
-As of September 22, 2011, the Company has filed an Annual Report on Form 20-F for the fiscal years ended 2005, 2006, 2007, 2008, 2009 and 2010.
+The Company received a letter from the SEC in May 2009 noting that the Company is not currently in compliance with its SEC reporting requirements, and advising that, until the Company complies with such reporting requirements, an administrative proceeding could be brought to revoke the Company's registration under the Exchange Act and that the Company's stock also could be subject to a trading suspension by the SEC pursuant to the Exchange Act.
+The Company responded promptly to the SEC, explaining the reasons for the delay in filing its annual reports for 2006 and 2007 as well as its significant and continuing efforts to return to compliance with its financial reporting obligations as soon as possible.
+While there can be no assurance that the SEC will not proceed as described, the Company is continuin g every effort to comply with its financial reporting obligations.

-Appointment of New Interim Chief Financial Officer
+Appointment of New Chief Financial Officer